List of Ipswich Town F.C. managers

 Jewell left the club by mutual consent in October 2012, with Ipswich bottom of the Championship, and leaving Chris Hutchings in a caretaker role.
 After a single match, Hutchings was replaced by Mick McCarthy on a full-time basis.
 On 29 March 2018, the club announced that Mick McCarthy's contract, which was due to expire at the end of the 2017-18 season, would not be extended.
 McCarthy announced that he was quitting during the post-match press conference following a 1-0 victory over Barnsley on 10 April 2018.
 He was replaced until the end of the season by Bryan Klug as a caretaker manager.
 On 30 May 2018, Paul Hurst was announced as manager; he and his assistant at Shrewsbury Town, Chris Doig, signed three-year contracts.
 Less than five months later, on 25 October 2018, Paul Hurst was sacked, with Ipswich having won one match from fourteen league games.
 Former Norwich City manager Paul Lambert was appointed two days later.
 Ipswich's relegation to the third tier of English football was confirmed on 13 April 2019, the first time since 1957.
 Lambert left the club by mutual consent on 28 February 2021.
 Paul Cook was appointed as manager three days later.
 Expectations were high ahead of the following season, but following a series of disappointing results, Cook was sacked in December 2021.
 On 16 December 2021, Kieran McKenna, assistant manager at Manchester United, was appointed to replace Cook, with Martyn Pert as his deputy.

+Following promotion back to the Premier League, it was announced on 10 June 2026 that Kieran McKenna would step down as manager and football management as a whole to focus his time with his family.
+On 23 June 2026, Town announced the signing of Gary O'Neil from Ligue One side Strasbourg as the new manager on a 3 year deal.